Darimo4ka/e-commerce/README.md

 ### Database Models

-Your database should contain the following four models, including the requirements listed for each model:
+My database contain the following four models, including the requirements listed for each model:

 * `Category`